Families are indeed wonderful! However it is an unfortunate fact of life that marriages and de facto relationships cannot always last the distance.

 If there are children under 18 involved, the court will only grant a divorce if it’s satisfied that proper arrangements have been made for them.
 Sometimes its not as easy as you would think so its always worthwhile contacting a family law solicitor to assist in the application to ensure you meet requirements.
-On making your appointment, you should complete the attached Application For Divorce Form and submit to SPM Law so your solicitor has as much information as possible saving you time and money.
-Click here.

 A property settlement is an agreement as to how the assets of the marriage are divided.
 It may also include orders regarding ongoing contribution from one spouse to the other.
 A property settlement can be made before or after you are divorced.
 But once you are divorced you only have 12 months from the date of your divorce to sort out you property settlement matters.

 What if we can’t agree?
 It is unfortunate that the breakdown of a relationship can often cause resentment and bitterness and for this reason many people do not act rationally and in some cases can be quite vindictive.
 In these cases it will be necessary to have a court independently assess the parties’ entitlements.

 What is maintenance?
 There are two types of financial support; child support and spousal maintenance.
 How much you are liable to pay or eligible to receive in child support or spousal maintenance is completely dependent on your individual situation.
 The experienced team at SPM Law will advise you on your legal entitlements appropriate to your circumstances.